 The bill would require every fiduciary financial institution be assessed an initial fee of \$500,000 to be remitted concurrently with the issuance of such fiduciary financial institution's charter.
-The bill would require the expense of every annual regular fiduciary financial institution examination, together with the expense of administering fiduciary financial institution laws, including salaries, travel expenses, third-party fees for consultants or other entities necessary to assist the Bank Commissioner, and supplies and equipment, to be paid by the fiduciary financial institutions of Kansas.
+The bill would require the expense of every annual regular fiduciary financial institution examination, together with the expense of administering fiduciary financial institution laws, including salaries, travel expenses, supplies and equipment, to be paid by the fiduciary financial institutions of Kansas.